WalkerPL/Maande/README.txt

 HOW TO PLAY THE GAME:

-Move the cursor around the screen with the mouse.
+Move the basket around the screen using the mouse.

-Press the left mouse button to fire the ducks.

 LICENSE:

-This game skellington is placed in the Public Domain.
+This game Maande is placed in the Public Domain.